andydlindsay/lectures/w08d01/README.md

 ```

 - We can run these scripts with `npm run script-name` or `yarn script-name`
-- We can pass [flags](https://gobyexample.com/command-line-flags) to our scripts
+- We can also pass [flags](https://gobyexample.com/command-line-flags) to our scripts
 - Using `npm`, we have to add `--` before passing flags

 ```bash